edgedb/edgedb-js/docs/generation.rst

 Initialize a project
 ^^^^^^^^^^^^^^^^^^^^

-Set up an :ref:`EdgeDB project <ref_guide_using_projects>` for your application.
-Follow the :ref:`Quickstart <ref_quickstart>` for detailed instructions on installing the CLI, initializing a project, writing a basic schema, and executing your first migration.
+When developing locally, we recommend initializing an :ref:`EdgeDB project
+<ref_guide_using_projects>` for your application.
+Follow the :ref:`Quickstart
+<ref_quickstart>` for detailed instructions on installing the CLI,
+initializing a project, writing a basic schema, and executing your first migration.

 Install the JavaScript client library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^